Updated 2026large-breed guide

 Durability

 With the Akita's high energy, durability is non-negotiable.
-We eliminate any product that does not hold up to vigorous daily use.
+I eliminate anything that doesn't hold up to vigorous daily use -- if it can't survive Maple, it's not making my list.

 2